dnvriend/sbt-native-packager-demo/single-module-build/README.md

 dependent jars.
 You can test the local distribution by launching the script in the `bin` directory.

 # Creating a zip and tgz distribution
-The steps above did package our application, it just added the `sbt-native-packager` plugin to your project and created a local `staging` directory containing all the files our distribution will be based on, just for us to verify that everything works as expected.
+The steps above did __not__ package our application, it just added the `sbt-native-packager` plugin to your project and created a local `staging` directory containing all the files our distribution will be based on, just for us to verify that everything works as expected.